 As soon as the female starts laying eggs you will know that the turkeys have reached the age of maturity and it is a matter of letting them be.

 Once mating has happened, the hen will continue to lay her eggs for 7 to 10 days.
 Don’t forget the further away from the time of mating; the less of a chance the egg will have been fertilized.
-By allowing the Tom to mate freely and often, you should be able to pick out the eggs with reliability while fertility is ensured.
+By allowing the tom turkey to mate freely and often, you should be able to pick out the eggs with reliability while fertility is ensured.

 Watch your turkeys closely, sometimes they have no parenting instincts whatsoever, and you will need to take matters into your own hands; however, there are certain breeds that take parenting seriously, and you will barely need to lift a finger.